woosting/linux/contents/syncthing/installation/apt.md

     ```shell
     syncthing
     ```
-    ***Note: If a desktop is available Synthing web-gui is displayed from localhost.
+    ***Note:** If a desktop is available Syncthing web-gui is displayed from localhost.
 This GUI that can subsequently be used to configure Syncthing.
 However, when syncthing is started from the CLI without a desktop present, Syncthing will have to be configured by editing its configuration file directly*

 ## References